xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 When a test suite has at least 1 test case **Not Run**, the final status of that test suite is marked **Incomplete**.

-For test suites marked **Incomplete** or **Not started yet**, Katalon Studio automatically sends attachments to TestOps after finishes executing.
+For test suites marked **Incomplete** or **Not started yet**, Katalon Studio automatically sends attachments to TestOps after execution ends.
 The reports include the execution logs and JUnit Reports.

 Test suites marked **Incomplete** or **Not started yet** and the attachments of the test suite execution cannot be uploaded to 3rd-party tools (qTest, JIRA, Slack, Azure DevOps Test Plans, TestRail).